ietf-wg-nmop/Liaison-Statements-Out/LS-Out-TMF-Incident-management-rev 042024.md

 We look forward fruitful collaboration between TMF and NMOP WG.

 Note that the NMOP WG encourages the use of NMOP WG mailing list [5] as the most effective and expedient way of exchanging information, answering questions, and clarifying concerns.
-Also, the NMOP WG is welcoming presentations from TMF on the these matters.
-Request for presentations can be sent to the NMOP Chairs [5].
+Also, the NMOP WG is welcoming presentations from TMF on these matters.
+Requests for presentations can be sent to the NMOP Chairs [5].

-Following is the schedule of upcoming meetings of the IETF [6]:
+Following is the schedule of upcoming IETF meetings [6]:

-* 20 July 2024 - 26 July 2024, Vancouver Canada
+* 20 July 2024 - 26 July 2024, Vancouver Canada (with online participation)
-* 02 Nov 2024 - 08 Nov 2024, Dublin Ireland
+* 02 Nov 2024 - 08 Nov 2024, Dublin Ireland (with online participation)

 NMOP Chairs & Area Director